Strategies for managing MRO

 Enlisting suppliers to help manage MRO

-The RS and CIPS research demonstrates that procurement professionals talk to suppliers about how they can support the management of MRO, for example, through inventory management solutions and value-added services.
+The RS and CIPS research also demonstrates that procurement professionals talk to suppliers about how they can support the management of MRO, for example, through inventory management solutions and value-added services.

 Outsourcing services to suppliers is a growing trend.
-For many organisations, the attraction of outsourcing is that it frees up employee time by removing responsibility for complex MRO purchasing and allowing them to concentrate on work that adds value to the business.
+For many in facilities management, the attraction of outsourcing is that it frees up employee time by removing responsibility for complex MRO purchasing and allowing them to concentrate on work that adds value to the business.
 The advantages of a popular MRO strategy such as vendor-managed inventory (VMI), for example, include a reduction in the time spent raising individual orders, better visibility of stock, improved productivity and increased product availability.

 VMI solves many of the issues around time and inefficiency because a supplier such as RS takes over your inventory and ensures products are constantly restocked to the right levels while also providing a clear breakdown of all the spending and usage so that further efficiencies can be made in the future.
+Engineers have what they need, when they need it, rather than having to spend their time sourcing parts and supplies.

 Reducing the risk of counterfeit goods